qualified/stateful/README.md

     # some sort of follow up code like sending a notification
   end

-  # you can use :* to specify any "to" state.
+  # you can use :* to specify any "from" or "to" state.
   validate_transition_from(:archived).to(:*) do
     if prevent_unarchive
       errors[:state] << "unarchiving has been disabled"